nvonpentz/go-blockchain/README.md

     -l, --listen     assigns the listening port for the server        (default = 1999).
     -s, --seed       assigns the port of the seed                     (default = 2000).
     -p, --public     launch node using a your public IP               (default = false).
-    -h, --help       prints this help Data
+    -h, --help       prints help information

 NODE COMMANDS:
-    getconns   requests the list of nodes from your seed node and attempts to connect to each getchain  requests seed node for their version of the blockchain node      prints the Datarmation associated with your node help      prints the node command help Data
+    getconns  requests the list of nodes from your seed node and attempts to connect to each getchain  requests seed node for their version of the blockchain genkeys   generates and prints a public and private keypair node      prints the data associated with your node upload    initates the process of uploading a signed document hash to the blockchain lookup    initates the process of verifying a document hash and public keypair is on the blockchain help      prints the node command help information
 ```
 ## Getting Started
 ### Setup